 \section{Gluing and doubling}

-\parbf{Gluing.} Recall that disjoint union of metric spaces can be also considered as a metric space; see Definition~\ref{def:disjoint-union}.
-Therefore the quotient-space construction works as well for an equivalence relation on a disjoint union of metric spaces.
+\parbf{Gluing.} Recall that the disjoint union of metric spaces can be also considered as a metric space; see Definition~\ref{def:disjoint-union}.
+Therefore the quotient space construction works as well for an equivalence relation on the disjoint union of metric spaces.